-Despite the fact that she had never sung professionally, Astrud’s soft vocal approach suited the composition and the band perfectly, and the song has gone on to become one of the most recorded numbers in the history of popular music.
+Despite the fact that she had never sung professionally, Astrud’s soft vocal approach suited the composition and the band perfectly, and the piece has gone on to become one of the most famous songs in the history of jazz.

 A number of Jobim favourites are present, like ‘Corcovado (Quiet Nights of Quiet Stars)’ and ‘Desafinado’, with Getz following up each vocal chorus with a short, perfectly formed saxophone solo.
 Getz/Gilberto was a critical and commercial smash hit, winning multiple Grammy Awards.